- Great cameras front and back

 For instance, while both have a dual 12MP sensor array (for taking zoomed-in pictures, or capturing depth perception in a scene) the iPhone X has an f/2.4 aperture, where on iPhone 8 Plus it’s f/2.8, and only the wide-angle lens has optical image stabilization.

-It was also been dubbed the best camera on the market by DxOMark, although only for still images, showing the technical prowess of the sensor (it's since we surpassed by the Huawei P20 Pro, and Samsung Galaxy S9 and S9 Plus).
+It was also dubbed the best camera on the market by DxOMark, although only for still images, showing the technical prowess of the sensor (though it has since been surpassed by numerous phones, with the the Huawei P20 Pro, Huawei Mate 20 Pro and Samsung Galaxy S10 Plus now sitting at the top).